 During the year ended March 31, 2022, the Company filed a claim against certain previous directors of the Company for wrongful transfer of funds in the amount of \$157,185 for alleged deferred compensation to these directors.
-As a result of the claim, the amounts were garnished and are being held by the courts until further order of the court.
+As a result of the claim against the Company, alleging that they are entitled to the compensation that had been garnished, and are also entitled to termination or change of control clauses as per their alleged management agreements.
+The amounts were garnished and are being held by the courts until further order of the court.